 When a planner is worth it (even on a small budget)

-The instinct on a small budget is to skip the planner and DIY.
-Sometimes that's right.
-But for events over about $15,000 in total spend, a planner usually pays for themselves in vendor savings, contract review, and prevented mistakes.
+For events over about $15,000 in total spend, a planner usually pays for themselves in vendor savings, contract review, and prevented mistakes.
 A single avoided overtime charge or renegotiated AV minimum can cover the planning fee.
+If you're working with a tight number and want help making it stretch, let's talk.